 - Street Sweeping – The sweeper concentrates on arterials and bike paths and then moves into residential districts systematically.

 - Street Creep – While driveway maintenance is the responsibility of the property owner, the City offers a service to help with the thermal expansion of concrete and improper maintenance of driveways.
-For more information, click here.
+Learn more about the City's Street Creep Policy (PDF).

 - Joint Expansion – Like any material, concrete expands and contracts with the temperature and intersections, long stretches and curves are susceptible to heaves; therefore, City staff systematically goes through the City to install/repair joints to help with this expansion.